Chart Color Schemes

 Development

-Dandenong - North has received approximately 105 dwelling approvals annually over the past five financial years, totaling 527 homes.
-As of FY-26, 16 approvals have been recorded.
-Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average construction cost value for new homes is $219,000, which is below regional norms, reflecting more affordable housing options.
+Dandenong North has seen approximately 105 dwelling approvals annually over the past five financial years, totalling 527 homes.
+As of FY-26, 23 approvals have been recorded.
+Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average construction cost for new homes is $219,000, below regional norms, offering more affordable housing options.

 Frequently Asked Questions - Development